dawnofthedebayan/MedAI_Project/README.md

     3. Change the --train_path & --test_path in Train.py

-    4. Separate into train, test and validation
+    4. Divide your dataset into train, validation and test sets.

     5. Make sure that the folder inside train, validation and test have subfolders "image","mask" and "edge_mask"